 Given the newness of B2B e-commerce for many companies—and the priority many of them are putting on selling online—seasoned B2B e-commerce executives may be able to make more than in established business-to-consumer organizations, says Ecommercerecruiter.com founder Harry Joiner.
 “When I first began, the chief job requirement for companies where I placed an e-commerce vice president candidate was for their ability to sell stuff online,” Joiner says.
 “With these big manufacturers, the e-commerce job requirements are entirely different because just knowing how to build an e-commerce channel is only one requirement—these B2B job openings require the person going in to know how to run the table.”

 But B2B e-commerce vice presidents can—and often do—qualify for much bigger packages.
 In some cases the starting salary can begin at $250,000 and go higher for a seasoned senior executive, Joiner says.
-That’s because companies are looking for a very often hard-to-find senior e-commerce manager that knows not just how to build and run the e-commerce operation, but also the skills and experience to formulate the business strategy and integrate that strategy across a big and diverse operation that includes sales and marketing, information technology, supply chain and finance, among others, says Joiner.
+That’s because companies are often looking for a hard-to-find senior e-commerce manager who knows not just how to build and run the e-commerce operation, but also has the skills and experience to formulate the business strategy and integrate that strategy across a big and diverse operation that includes sales and marketing, information technology, supply chain and finance, among others, says Joiner.

 “A lot of these big companies don’t have a business-to-business e-commerce strategy and they are willing to hire a person who knows how to develop one and pay them well,” Joiner says.
 “The person who gets a job like that has to know going in how to work the table.”